Over Here, Over There: Madison in WWI

-Among the many vivid first-person narratives are the stories of Philip Platt (who was involved in humanitarian responses before, during, and after the war), Morgan Redfield (who ran away to join the Canadian forces at age 15), and Charlotte Dowd, a teenage girl whose diary reflects the concerns for her peers and her older brother.
-Listening centers at Lee's Academy will feature recordings of several Daniel Hand High School students reading selections from these letters and memoirs.
+In the creation of this exhibition, the MHS partnered with the Scranton Memorial Library and other town organizations to offer musical performances, lectures, book talks, and movie screenings throughout the year.
+These programs enhance the visitor experience and deepening understanding of the impact of WWI on Madison.
+Listening centers at Lee's Academy feature recordings of several Daniel Hand High School students reading selections from period letters and memoirs.
+Among the many vivid first-person narratives are the stories of Philip Platt (who was involved in humanitarian responses before, during, and after the war), Morgan Redfield (who ran away to join the Canadian forces at age 15), and Charlotte Dowd, a teenage girl whose diary reflects her concerns for her peers and her older brother.
 Multimedia viewing stations feature a selection of the photos from the front as well as other items that could not be displayed.

 This exhibition was made possible by a generous grant from Connecticut Humanities.
 We are indebted to them for their support of local humanities-based, cultural organizations.
 Admission is free to all visitors.

 We are also proud to announce that Over Here, Over There: Madison in WWI has received a 2017 Award of Merit from the Connecticut League of History Organizations.
 The CLHO Award of Merit is a prestigious recognition for achievement in the preservation and interpretation of Connecticut history.
 In 2017 CLHO conferred thirteen awards honoring people, projects, exhibits, books, and organizations.
 As stated by the CLHO, "the purpose of the Awards of Merit is to recognize the care, thought and effort invested in these contributions and to inspire and encourage others by acknowledging exceptional contributions to state and local history."
 For more information about the Award of Merit program, visit www.clho.org.